Healthcare for the Homeless

 Medical, dental and mental health services for people experiencing homelessness

 Care options at the clinics include primary care, oral healthcare and behavioral healthcare, which includes mental health and substance use treatment.
 For more information, call our Outreach Specialist at 970.335.2288.
-People can also call or walk in to La Plata Integrated Healthcare or Cortez Integrated Healthcare.
+People can also call or walk in to our Cortez or Durango clinics.
 As a Community Health Center, Axis provides a sliding-fee scale for all eligible patients.
 In the case of HCH patients, this often means no cost for care until insurance or stabilization options have been identified.

 Filling an important community need

 People experiencing homelessness in our region face many challenges.
 Axis Health System’s Healthcare for the Homeless program is a resource that connects people to the healthcare they need – and it starts with building trust.
 The goal of the Healthcare for the Homeless (HCH) program is to help individuals and families experiencing homelessness get the healthcare they need.
-The HCH program serves approximately 200 people and is based at La Plata Integrated Healthcare and Cortez Integrated Healthcare.
 Both locations are Community Health Centers that provide whole person care through medical and mental health services.
 Axis Health System also offers birth control options through the Title X Sexual Health & Family Planning program.

 Healthcare and outreach services